What causes fibrosis?

 Getting help

 GPs can sometimes offer “prescriptions” for things like exercise.
-Or other activities that can improve your liver health.
+Or other activities that can improve liver health.

 The British Liver Trust has a lot of information online to help you.
 We also offer a variety of support options.
 Including an online forum, support groups and helpline.